markheinemann/cisco_backup_jump_server/README.md

 # cisco_backup_jump_server

-## python script using Netmiko to  take a cisco config snapshot , via an intermediate jump server
+## Python script using Netmiko to  take a cisco config snapshot , via an intermediate jump server

 ![alt text](https://github.com/markheinemann/cisco_backup_jump_server/blob/main/jump.JPG)

-tested in python3.7
+Tested in python3.7

-this script is useful for network engineers when there is a  linux jump server ( jumpbox ) between the user
+This script is useful for network engineers when there is a  linux jump server ( jumpbox ) between the user

-and the end cisco device, and eg corporate security controls prevent a direct ssh session
+and the end cisco device, and eg corporate security controls prevent a direct ssh session.

 ## Installation